 Specific comments on the paragraphs related to the multiple threats that malnutrition poses to sustainable development (paragraphs 4-10).

-Multiple threats of malnutrition are a major challenge to sustainable development
+Multiple threats of malnutrition are a major challenge to sustainable development and the universal enjoyment of human rights

-4. Acknowledge that malnutrition, including undernutrition, micronutrient deficiencies, overweight and obesity, as well as noncommunicable diseases caused by unbalanced diet, has high socioeconomic and other costs for individuals and families, communities and states; threatens their health and wellbeing by impacting negatively on human physical and cognitive development; compromises the immune system; increases susceptibility to communicable and noncommunicable diseases; and poses heavy burden on societies by restricting the attainment of human potential and reducing productivity.
+4. Acknowledge that malnutrition, including undernutrition, micronutrient deficiencies, overweight and obesity, as well as noncommunicable diseases caused by unbalanced diet, restricts the full realization of human rights; has high socioeconomic and other costs for individuals and families, communities and states; threatens their health and wellbeing by impacting negatively on human physical and cognitive development; compromises the immune system; increases susceptibility to communicable and noncommunicable diseases; and poses heavy burden on societies by restricting the attainment of human potential and reducing productivity.

-5. Recognize that the root causes of malnutrition are complex and multidimensional:
+5. Recognize that the root causes of malnutrition are complex and multidimensional and grounded in systematic violations of the right to adequate food and nutrition:

-Year-around access to sufficient food, adequate both in quantity and quality, affordable and culturally acceptable, is a key determinant; compounded and often aggravated, in a vicious cycle, by non-potable water, poor sanitation, food borne and parasitic infections, and ingestion of harmful levels of chemical contaminants due to unsafe food supplies;
+Lack of year-around access to sufficient food, adequate both in quantity and quality, affordable and culturally acceptable, and respective access to natural resources (including land, water and seeds), decent employment and living wages, and social protection, are key determinants; compounded and often aggravated, in a vicious cycle, by non-potable water, poor sanitation, food borne and parasitic infections, and ingestion of harmful levels of chemical contaminants due to unsafe food supplies;

-Poverty is a major contributor to malnutrition in both rural and urban areas.
+Poverty and rising levels of inequality are major contributors to malnutrition in both rural and urban areas.

 6. Acknowledge that different forms of malnutrition co-exist within most countries; while dietary risk affects all socio-economic groups, large inequalities exist in nutritional status, exposure to risk and adequacy of dietary energy and nutrient intake, between and within countries.

-7. Recognize that environmental and societal changes often have an impact on dietary and physical activity patterns, leading to higher susceptibility to obesity and noncommunicable diseases through increasingly sedentary lifestyles and greater consumption of processed food, that is high in fat, especially saturated and trans-fats, sugars, and salt/sodium
+7. Recognize that trade, foreign direct investment, subsidies, and tax policies, in addition to environmental and societal changes often have an impact on dietary and physical activity patterns, leading to higher susceptibility to obesity and noncommunicable diseases through increasingly sedentary lifestyles and greater availability and consumption of unhealthy, highly processed food, that is high in fat, especially saturated and trans-fats, sugars, and salt/sodium.

 8. Recognize that climate change is negatively impacting the quantity, quality and diversity of food grown and is therefore posing a major threat to food and nutrition security.
+Recognize that the dominant agro-industrial model of food production is a major contributor to climate change and eco-destruction, and that a move towards human rights-compliant and sustainable production models, based on agro-ecological peasant farming, is urgently needed.

-9. Acknowledge that current food systems are being increasingly challenged to provide safe and nutritious food for all to enable healthy diets, due inter alia to constraints posed by resource and ecological sustainability, large food losses and waste, unbalanced distribution and trade distorting economic measures, including unilateral coercive economic measures.
+9. Acknowledge that current food systems, based on agro-industrial modes of production, are being increasingly challenged to provide safe and nutritious food for all to enable healthy diets, due inter alia to constraints posed by resource and ecological sustainability, large food losses and waste, unequal distribution and trade distorting economic measures, including unilateral coercive economic measures.

 Specific comments on the vision for global action to end all forms of malnutrition (paragraphs 11-12).